unimelbmdap/doiget-tdm/docs/concepts.rst

 #. **Acquiring the full-text content.** This could involve performing a web request, or reading from a local zip file, or downloading from an sFTP server, etc.

 The handler is first tasked with specifying the source(s) of full-text content for each applicable *format* (XML, PDF, HTML, TXT, and TIFF).
-``doiget`` then iterates through each full-text format, in the configured format preference order.
+``doiget-tdm`` then iterates through each full-text format, in the configured format preference order.
-If the format already exists as a file in the ``doiget`` data directory, then it is not re-acquired and the format is skipped.
+If the format already exists as a file in the ``doiget-tdm`` data directory, then it is not re-acquired and the format is skipped.
-If it does not exist, ``doiget`` iterates through each full-text source for the format.
+If it does not exist, ``doiget-tdm`` iterates through each full-text source for the format.
-For each source, ``doiget`` attempts to use its specification to acquire the full-text content.
+For each source, ``doiget-tdm`` attempts to use its specification to acquire the full-text content.
-If the acquisition or the validation of the acquired full-text content fails, ``doiget`` proceeds to the next source; otherwise, ``doiget`` skips any remaining sources.
+If the acquisition or the validation of the acquired full-text content fails, ``doiget-tdm`` proceeds to the next source; otherwise, ``doiget-tdm`` skips any remaining sources.
-If the full-text content was unable to be acquired for the format or if ``doiget`` is configured to attempt to acquire all possible formats, ``doiget`` then proceeds to the next format; otherwise, the full-text acquisition is complete.
+If the full-text content was unable to be acquired for the format or if ``doiget-tdm`` is configured to attempt to acquire all possible formats, ``doiget-tdm`` then proceeds to the next format; otherwise, the full-text acquisition is complete.